yunabe/tslab/docs/internal.md

 ### runInContext vs. runInThisContext

-tslab uses runInContext, not runInThisContext, internally to share variables amoung cells as global variables.
+tslab uses runInContext, not runInThisContext, internally to share variables among cells as global variables.

 tslab converts the original input like: